jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 I might put the note on not having risotto rice in a group on altering recipes and the reasons for that.
 It turned out that missing ingredients and substituting them were really common and the note made sense there.
 The problematic pizza dough got moved to a group that was called “improving ” (Also not an ideal title!).
 I was unsure what to do with the note on forgetting the salt.
 I put this note in a misc section where I placed the notes I was unsure about.
 It later became part of a group on accidental deviations from recipes.
 The note on recipes being hard to read with dirty hands made a lot of sense, particularly as one of the initial product ideas was to provide recipes and instructions.
 There were two similar notes by other participants in the “Problems” group.
 For now, I created a new group called “Recipe handling problems”.
 <!-- EXAMPLE-END -->

-By moving notes to other groups you can place notes where they make the most sense.
+By moving notes to other groups, you can place notes where they make the most sense.
 In many cases, this means dissolving old groups and creating new ones.
-But moving data can also be done without major restructuring , simply by moving one or two notes from one group to another because they make more sense there.
+But moving data can also be done without major restructuring, simply by moving one or two notes from one group to another because they make more sense there.
 Another case is not moving data between groups, but creating better structures within groups, which is the topic of the next section.

 <!-- roundtrip -->